This year I’m a proud new cheer mom who could use all the tips I can get.

 No one wants to get injured.
 But accidents happen.

-Each person on a cheer team is a piece to the puzzle.
+Each person on a cheer team is a piece of the puzzle.

 There is no second string.

 One person missing changes everything.

 Last-minute changes because Suzie wanted to go rollerblading and broke her arm will affect the whole team.